-During what should be the last day of testimony during Australia’s Royal Commission Inquiry Into Institutional Responses to Child Sex Abuse, Senior Counsel Assisting the Commission, Angus Stewart, did something so amazing, I closed my eyes and thanked my ancestors for this man and everyone in that Inquiry.
+During what should be the last day of testimony during Australia’s Royal Commission Into Institutional Responses to Child Sex Abuse, Senior Counsel Assisting the Commission, Angus Stewart, did something so amazing, I closed my eyes and thanked my ancestors for this man and everyone in that Inquiry.

 Let me catch you up to speed, if you have not been following this story.
 The Royal Commission was formed to investigate how various institutions respond to cases of reported child sex abuse.
 Jehovah’s Witnesses were put on that list after the Commission received numerous complaints and stories from victims.